dsimard/ready.js/README.md

 # Ready.js : continuous javascript integration

 ## What does it do?
-1. Check if your javascript are valid with [jslint](http://www.jslint.com/).
+1. Check if your javascript files are valid with [jshint](http://www.jshint.com/).
-2. Minify your javascript with [Closure Compiler](http://code.google.com/closure/compiler/) (optimize and minify your code).
+2. Compile your javascript files with [Uglify JS](http://marijnhaverbeke.nl/uglifyjs).
-3. Watch your javascript files for jslint while you're coding.
+3. Watch your javascript files for jshint while you're coding.
 4. Create an aggregated file of all your javascripts.

 ## Installation